Gazprom Export acquires Centrex gas trader from Gazprombank

-MOSCOW, June 23 (Reuters) - Russia's Gazprom Export (GAZP.MM) has finalised its acquisition of trading group Centrex Europe Energy & Gas AG from Gazprombank (GZPRI.MM), it said on Wednesday.
+MOSCOW (Reuters) - Russia’s Gazprom Export has finalised its acquisition of trading group Centrex Europe Energy & Gas AG from Gazprombank, it said on Wednesday.

 It did not reveal the details of the deal.